GSA-TTS/identity-site/content/_policy/index._en.md

 * Your stored account information is encrypted at two levels.
 Encryption translates your data into code that is only accessible by you, the Login.gov account holder.
 This means you are the only one who can view and make changes to your account information.
 * The Login.gov operators (that is, our contact help center) cannot view your information or make any changes.

 Protecting your information is our priority.
-You can read more detailed explanations about [how Login.gov works](/policy/how-does-it-work/), [our privacy act statement](/policy/our-privacy-act-statement/), and [our security practices](/policy/our-security-practices/).
+You can read more detailed explanations about [how Login.gov works](/policy/how-does-it-work/), and [our privacy act statement](/policy/our-privacy-act-statement/).